adamjanbialek/the-latest/README.md

 1. Implementing a solution that automatically displays the added opinion immediately after filling out the form.
 2. Missing UI elements:
-a) A sticky navbar that hides when the user scrolls down and reappears when the user scrolls up.
-b) Implementing a back button.
+a) Implementing a back button.
-c) After filling out the form in an article, displaying a panel thanking the user instead of resetting the form.
+b) After filling out the form in an article, displaying a panel thanking the user instead of resetting the form.

 One could also implement a user authentication mechanism, consequently utilizing CanActivate, CanActivateChild, or CanDeactivate, as well as
 AutoLogin and AutoLogoff features based on the token.
 In Firebase, writing and reading would, of course, be restricted to logged-in users only.